michael3770/Udacity-Data-Science-Nanodegree-Projects/dog-project/blogpost.md

 # Dog Breed Prediction Classifier

-*This is a capstone project of Udacity's Data Scientist Nanodegree program*
+*This is a capstone project of Udacity's Data Scientist Nanodegree program.
+The project is hosted on my [github](https://github.com/michael3770/Udacity-Data-Science-Nanodegree-Projects/tree/main/dog-project).*

 ## 1. Introduction